tm-LBenson/AWS-Slides/_posts/2024-1-5-section-5-s3-lesson-15.md

 #### S3 Versioning

 - **File Version Control**: Maintain multiple versions of an object within S3.
-This feature is crucial for data integrity, allowing you to recover from accidental deletions or overwrites.
+This feature is important for data integrity, allowing you to recover from accidental deletions or overwrites.
 <!-- pagebreak -->

 #### S3 Replication